 Flat Roofing South Wales

-If you are looking for flat roofing in South Wales, make Duraseal your first call.
+If you are looking for flat roofing in South Wales, or want to know more benefits of flat roofing – make Duraseal your first call.
 Established since 1995, our team of local experts can install and repair residential flat roofs at competitive prices.
 Our quick and reliable service ensures that your home will remain warm, dry and protected against any weather.
 No matter the size of your property, our fully qualified tradesmen offer roofing solutions, professional advice and high-quality workmanship to all our installations.
 In addition, we are also available for roof repairs and general maintenance work.